emptier-lab/crunch/README.md

 ## The Issue

-Without going into too much detail, the problem is in how CrunchLabs generates their identifiers.
+Without going into too much detail, the problem is in how CrunchLabs generates their image identifiers.
 They're using a method that makes it possible to predict valid IDs, which means you can find images that users probably thought were private.

 This is a classic case of "security through obscurity" not working - just because a URL is hard to guess doesn't mean it's secure if there's a pattern.